RishiBaijal/mobileComputingProject/README.md

 mobileComputingProject
 ======================

-So the midsem deom is finally done.
+So the midsem demo is finally done.
 As part of out project, we need to take the following steps:
 1. Discover peers.
 2. Connect to peers.
 3. Transfer information to and fro.